themesberg/flowbite-svelte/src/routes/docs/components/mega-menu.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils';
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils';
   import { P, A } from '$lib';
-  const components = 'MegaMenu'
+  const dirName = toKebabCase(component_title)
 </script>

 The mega menu component is a full-width dropdown that can be triggered by clicking on the menu item and it shows a list of links that you can use to navigate through the pages on a website.